 The village was inaccessible by motor road until October 2003 when this new road was constructed.
 The construction of non-metallic Jeep-able road started in 1985 and completed in 2003.
-Before the road was constructed, one had to cross 3 high passes (about 5000m) and it used to take 3 days to reach Shimshal.
+Before the road was built, one had to cross 3 high passes (about 5000m), and it used to take 3 days to reach Shimshal.

 Jalkhad-Sharda Road(Noori Top)

 It’s 48.7 km long road which ascends to Noori Top, a high mountain peak at an elevation of 3.959m (12,988ft) above the sea level.
 It links Jalkhad (in Naran Valley) and Sharda (in Kashmir Valley).

 The road to the summit is simply terrifying.
 The surface is gravel and very steep.
 It’s a narrow road full of hairpin bends.
 You gain height at every step turn, more wilderness is added by mud, gravels, and water streams.

 Drivers must remain cautious as the pass has been known to claim the lives of careless drivers.
 At many points, the track is so narrow, that only one vehicle can go, and in case of a vehicle coming from the opposite side, then one has to stop at a widened patch so other can go first making it one of the most dangerous roads.

 The track is open from July to September only.
 The road to the summit was built by the Pakistan Army during the Kargil War in 1998 and was under the use of Pak Army during the war.
 Now, this pass and top are used as a tourist spot.